Christmas Cheesy Potatoes

-Christmas Cheesy Potatoes Recipe
+About this Christmas Cheesy Potatoes recipe:

 What potatoes are best for casseroles?

 It’s important to choose the right kind of potatoes for the recipe you are making.
 In this recipe, you don’t want the potatoes to mash together.
-Otherwise you end up with cheesy mashed potatoes (which really…not a bad thing I guess).
+Otherwise you end up with cheesy mashed potatoes (which really…not a bad thing, right?).
 Yukon gold, red potatoes, white potatoes and round potatoes all hold up well to boiling and baking.
-Steer clear of Russet potatoes.
-They have a fluffy flesh and will “mash” together in your casserole.

 How long to boil potatoes?